DrJones117/personal_code/README.md

 This is a folder for my small personal projects.
-Usually to learn a new framework or the like.
+Usually to learn a new framework or language.
+And to try out different ideas on a smaller scale before making full scale projects.
+Like a thumbnail sketch!